 Submission of any assignment that is in violation of this policy may result in a grade of F for the assignment in question.
 Violation of this policy will be reported, as defined in the Rensselaer Handbook

 Students requiring assistance are encouraged to contact Disability Services: http://doso.rpi.edu/dss to discuss any special accommodations or needs for this course.

-Office Hours for Fall, 2021 will be ONLINE ONLY
+Office Hours for Fall, 2023 will be TBD

 Designing Sound, by Andy Farnell

 Musimathics (Vol. I), by Gareth Loy (bad link)

 Musimathics (Vol, II), by Gareth Loy (bad link)